zuozhenggh/learning-library/developer-library/atp-apex-oda/lab4/lab4.md

 You can package related **Custom Components** together.

+Estimated workshop Time 15 minutes.

 ## Create a Custom Component to integrate with backend services

 Oracle provides **Oracle Bots Node.js SDK**, a free utility that makes custom components development very easy.

-> We had explained the installation steps in the Pre-requisites section at the very beginning of this lab.
+> We had explained the installation steps in the Pre-requisites section at the very beginning of this workshop.

 Ready to create your **Custom Component** scaffolding.